michaeltutorial/michaeltutorial/README.md

-- 👋 Hi, I’m @michaeltutorial
+- 👋 Hi, I’m Michael Oduro Sekyere
-- 👀 I’m interested in football
+- 👀 I’m interested in data analytics and football
 - 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on data science projects
 - 📫 How to reach me at michaelodurosekyere on linkedin and sekyeremichael2003@gmail.com